hbh7/Background-WPM-Calculator/README.md

 - Numbers and other special characters will end and discard any in-progress word.
 - Backspace will end and discard any in-progress word.
 This program (currently) does not make any attempt to measure typing accuracy.
 - Shortcut sequences and related should be discarded.
 Ex: control+c, alt+f4, etc.
+- Assuming you start the next sentence (as defined by ending with a period and followed by a space or two) within the timeout period, then it should record the time between words.

 ## Setup Info
 This script was written for Windows environments, but as long as your system can run `Python 3`, any OS will probably work just fine.
 You also need to install the required packages using `pip install -r requirements.txt`.
 Afterward, you can use Python 3 to run the script, such as via `python main.py`.